NakarinP/longreadvqs/README.md

 ## Installation

-'longreadvqs' is a package available on CRAN and can be installed easily in R.:
+'longreadvqs' is a package available on CRAN and can be installed easily in R:
 ```{r, eval=FALSE}
 install.packages("longreadvqs")
 ```

-If you have a problem installing [```QSutils```](https://github.com/VHIRHepatiques/QSutils), a key dependency of this package, please do the following.:
+If you have a problem installing [```QSutils```](https://github.com/VHIRHepatiques/QSutils), a key dependency of this package, please do the following:

 ```{r, message=FALSE, warning=FALSE, results = "hide", eval=FALSE}
 library(devtools)